 On the surface, such a narrative may seem wild, and indeed it is.
-Were it not for Michael Landon’s superb performance, the weak (and wacky) reason for his turning into a werewolf could have robbed the film of its credibility.
-No matter which way one tries to rationalise it, turning a young man into a werewolf as a means to save humanity pushes one’s suspension of disbelief to breaking point.
-That being said, Tony’s characterisation is wonderful, carrying nuance and pathos that fleshes out a very tragic character.
-Landon’s performance works in tandem with how his character is written: Tony isn’t merely a young man angry at the world, and he is acutely (and somewhat painfully) aware that his outbursts are hurting those he cares for.
+Were it not for Michael Landon’s superb performance, the rather contrived reason for him turning into a werewolf could have robbed the film of its credibility.
+No matter how one tries to rationalise it, turning a young man into a werewolf as a means to save humanity pushes one’s suspension of disbelief too far.
+That said, Tony’s characterisation is wonderful, carrying nuance and pathos that fleshes out a very tragic character.
+Landon’s performance works in tandem with how his character is written.
+Tony isn’t merely a young man angry at the world; he is acutely (and somewhat painfully) aware that his outbursts are hurting those he cares for.
 After lashing out and beating his friend over a miscalculated practical joke, Tony stands alone against the horrified silence of his peers.
 Gene Fowler jr allows the camera to linger on Tony, and in the torturous silence Landon projects someone instantly made small by the scale of their actions.
 Landon is capable of projecting so much in just a strained look around the room.

 Despite the sensational title, I Was a Teenage Werewolf responsibly presents a teenager.
 Tony’s outbursts may be embellished, but the person behind them is truthful to the complex beast we call ‘growing up’.
 Consciously or otherwise, the film asks us to look beyond the violent teenager narrative prevalent in contemporary culture.
 We are asked to look at an individual struggling to cope with his environment.
 Tony isn’t just a thug, and the deep sense of regret at his outbursts is palpable; he doesn’t want to be the way he is.
 That he is then exploited for the twisted assertions of Dr. Brandon is the final nail in the coffin for Tony’s unfortunate narrative; the only help available to him is that which betrays and destroys him.